Private Information Management Initiative -- Faculty and Staff Responsibilities

 All RIT faculty and staff are expected to follow the Private Information Management Initiative (PIMI) remediation requirements below:

-- Review hard copy files for Private information.
+- Review paper files for Private information.

 - Scan RIT computers with Identity Finder for Private information (if Identity Finder is not available, scanning with an alternative tool or reviewing the computer for Private Information is recommended).
 The Information Security Office will initiate scans of most computers monthly.